How to Transform Your Info Product Idea Into Revenue Reality

 - Take the time to think about what you really want to do.
 Don’t just hop on whatever bandwagon is trendy at the moment—because if you don’t love what you’re doing, you’ll burn out fast.

 - Determine if there is a market for your product.
 A quick Google search and glancing around social media will usually do the trick.

 - Target the appropriate audience.
 You might have the best product in the world, but it’s not going to sell if you’re marketing to the wrong people.

-- Using the information you gather on your audience, create a simple first product and determine a price point that will work for them.
-You can more expensive and more complex products later on.
-The idea is to launch fast, make money, get motivated and LEARN from customer feedback for future iterations.
+- Put the information you gather on your audience to good use.
+Create a simple first product and determine a price point that will work for them.
+You can create more expensive and more complex products later on.
+The idea is to launch fast, make money, get motivated, and LEARN from customer feedback for future iterations.

 - Set up a great sales funnel.
 It’s the KEY to success not only in your product launch but in business overall.
 Otherwise, you risk “starving” in between launches like some marketing “gurus”.

 - Don’t slack once your launch is complete.
-Continue to amp up your product and create demand.
+Continue to amp up your product, create demand, and build on its success.

 Have these suggestions given you a clearer idea of how to create and launch your own info product?

 What steps have you already taken?